 IoT 2020 solicits original, high impact research papers on all topics related to the development and adoption of the Internet of Things – topics of interest include, but are not limited to:

 - IoT Edge and Cloud Architectures

 - Energy Efficiency and Sustainability in IoT

 - Real-world Applications, Deployments, and Testbeds

 Papers for the technical track must be submitted via the EasyChair (https://easychair.org/conferences/?conf=iot20200) conference system, written in English, and contain original material that has not been published or is currently undergoing review elsewhere.
-Papers should not exceed 8 pages, including figures and references.
+Papers should not exceed 8 double-column pages, including figures and references.
 Papers must use the new ACM master article template.
 Papers will be peer-reviewed by at least three experts from the technical program committee following a single-blind review process (i.e., the identity of the reviewer is hidden, but the authors’ names and affiliations should be included in the submission).
 The papers will be evaluated based on relevance, soundness, novelty, practical relevance and potential impact.
 Accepted papers will be listed on DBLP and published via the ACM Digital Library within its International Conference Proceedings Series (ICPS).
 We plan to invite authors of selected papers to extend their contributions for inclusion in journal special issues.